aleksei-berezkin/typique/README.md

 - For `lgBtn`, possible names include: `lg-btn`, `lg`, `btn`, `l-b`, etc.
 - For `AppTitle/h1`, possible names include: `app-title-h1`, `app-h1`, etc.

-If a generated name is already used elsewhere, Typique appends a numeric suffix:
-`-0`, `-1`, `-2`, and so on.
+- For any context name, it's also allowed to have a numeric suffix (counter): `-0`, `-1`, `-2` etc. Typique uses it when the name is already taken elsewhere.

-Finally, the [naming configuration](./docs/Configuration.md) lets you control how the context name is transformed into a class or css-var name.
+Finally, the [naming options](./docs/Configuration.md#namingoptions) let you control how the context name is transformed into a class or css-var name.
 For example, you can add constant parts, random parts, or even exclude the context name entirely.

 ## Class and css-var names validation

 Typique checks that the name:

-- Corresponds to the context name and current [naming configuration](./docs/Configuration.md)
+- Corresponds to the context name and current [naming options](./docs/Configuration.md#namingoptions)
 - Is unique within the TypeScript project

 In case of invalid name, a diagnostic is displayed, and quick-fixes are suggested: